biprajeet/employeeserv/README.md

 - Logging is being done with help of log4j2 and logging is added in all methods with appropriate log level
 - MDC added for tracing a particular incoming request in log lines.
 GET request is traced via ID and POST request is traced via Name of Employee
 - PERF statements added for database calls to check database response time during Load Test
-- Metrics added, can be enabled by configuring metric.enable=true.
-This will give the time taken in each method and can be used to find out time taking methods.

 Project